 Project START (Supported Training and Retraining) offers academic, personal and financial help so you can get your degree, get out there and get a great job.
 Here’s how:

-- Talk with your START counselor about what’s bugging you and figure out – together – how to work through it
+- Talk with your START counselor about what’s bothering you and figure out – together – how to work through it.

 To be part of Project START, you must:

 - have a high school diploma or GED

 - not have a Bachelors degree

 - be up-to-date on your student loan payments, if you have a loan